 Five civilians were reportedly killed in a US and/or Somali-waged ground operation – possibly also involving airpower – in the Lower Shabelle region, local and international media reported.
-The US denied allegations of harm.
+The US denied allegations of harm on several occasions.

 The raid was reportedly carried out by Somalia commandos, with the US saying American troops supported the mission in an “advise and assist” capacity.
 Additionally, three local al Shabaab members were captured.